Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 solver-chain optimizations enabled (left hand side of Table III), and (2) parallel execution with solver-chain optimizations disabled (right hand side of Table III).
-This is because the solver-chain optimizations are repeated in each worker thread, leading to unfaithful characterization of the performance of parallel execution.
+The reason behind this is because the solver-chain optimizations are repeated in each worker thread, leading to unfaithful characterization of the performance of parallel execution.
-This is important to evaluate the performance of our continuation-based parallel execution when each thread has no overlapped work.
+To evaluate the performance of our continuation-based parallel execution where each thread has no overlapped work, we disable the solver-chain optimizations.
 However, in a realistic scenario, the solver-chain optimizations are always enabled.

+For both parts of the experiment, we run 1/4/8/12 threads using the short-running configuration of Coreutils benchmarks.

 Before proceeding this step, please make sure that you have already compiled all Coreutils benchmarks with GenSym (i.e. running `testOnly